 • Remote audiologist care

 Many seniors prefer hearing aids with a discreet design or devices that don’t “look” like traditional over-the-ear hearing aids.
-Like other prescription hearing aids from the Eargo line, the Eargo 5 is a CIC (concealed in canal) design and can be nearly invisible when worn properly.
-Eargo’s proprietary Flexi TetraPalm technology has a “flexis” layer for greater comfort, allowing users to wear their hearing aids for hours without discomfort.
+Like other prescription hearing aids from the Eargo line, the Eargo 7 is a CIC (concealed in canal) design and is nearly invisible when worn properly.
+Users can also choose between an assortment of tips with a closed or open fit for optimal listening and all-day comfort.

 • 10 volume settings

-Audicus is a stand-out among hearing aid companies for offering some of the most affordable models without sacrificing the advanced technology many users with moderate to profound hearing loss prefer.
-It’s a branch of the company Sonova and incorporates many of the parent company’s advances in hearing technology.
-It sells directly to consumers and will custom-program each hearing aid for the individual user.
+Audicus is a stand-out among hearing aid companies for offering affordable models without sacrificing the advanced technology many users with moderate to profound hearing loss prefer.
+It sells directly to consumers online or over the phone and will custom-program each hearing aid for the individual user.
+Audicus has a wide selection of hearing aid models; however, the Spirit 2 is the company’s most popular.

-The Wave is entirely Bluetooth-enabled, allowing users to connect and listen through any supported device and vehicle as if they were listening directly through headphones.
-It also features the most advanced tech Audicus offers, optional rechargeable batteries, different volume settings for each hearing aid and two-directional microphones.
-It features a CIC fit, making the Wave nearly invisible.
+The Spirit 2 is entirely Bluetooth-enabled, allowing users to connect and listen through any supported device and vehicle as if they were listening directly through headphones.
+It also features rechargeable lithium batteries, advanced digital processing, and two-directional microphones for clear, long-lasting sound with reduced feedback.
+Its discrete RIC fit and assortment of hypoallergenic domes make the Spirit 2 comfortable to wear and virtually unnoticeable.

 • Highly accurate free online hearing test

-• Includes access to Lively mobile app and remote hearing care
+• Includes access to Jabra Enhance mobile app and remote hearing care

-Lively is a direct-to-consumer hearing aid brand that offers two behind-the-ear hearing aids.
-Unlike some other DTC brands, all Lively hearing aids are custom-programmed by an audiologist via the Lively mobile app.
-Three years of unlimited, remote follow-up care with an audiologist is included with all Lively purchases, ensuring a safe and effective experience for wearers.
+Jabra Enhance is a direct-to-consumer hearing aid brand that offers three behind-the-ear devices.
+The Enhance Select 300 is its most advanced and features SoundScape technology with next-level noise cancellation and advanced sound processing for natural, clarified sound in complex situations.
+Unlike some other DTC brands, all Jabra Enhance hearing aids can be custom-programmed by an audiologist with the purchase of the company’s Premium Package.
+Three years of unlimited, remote follow-up care with an audiologist is also included as part of the Premium Package, ensuring a safe and effective experience for wearers.

 Who Should Consider Buying a Hearing Aid Online